winterfive/SpaceShooter/README.md

 Added extras:
 - Random speeds for asteroids
-- TODO Random within range of degrees direction for asteroids
+- Updated code for use in Unity 2018